-How to Calm a Hyper Dog
+How to Calm a Hyperactive Dog In The Most Effective Way Possible

 It can be hilarious to watch a dog run around the yard, doing lap after lap, and bouncing up and down in excitement, but it isn’t usually fun for those who live with these dogs – not when the running, bouncing and excited barking is constant.
 A hyperactive dog can be exhausting to be around, and many dog owners desperately seek a solution to finally regain some control of their own household.
 There is nothing wrong with a dog showing excitement and joy, but hyperactivity could be stressful also for the dog, and it is something that needs to be dealt with.